pachira-org/pachira-web/pachira/docs/intro.md

 3. FPGA can be used to reduce the overall power consumption of mining and to empower anyone to participate in mining.

-4. There are dynamics that have emerged from each consensus which are contrary to principles of transparency and equal access.
+4. There are dynamics in each consensus model which are contrary to principles of transparency and equal access.
 These behaviors should be addressed.

 5. Artificial Value created through pre-minted Management Tokens, investor pre-sales, and Initial Coin Offerings